Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

         - Note: for extensions and datatype profiles, guidance for profilers may be placed here as well.
 - copyright: "Copyright and related rights waived via CC0, https://creativecommons.org/publicdomain/zero/1.0/.
 This does not apply to information from third parties, for example, a medical terminology system.
 The implementer alone is responsible for identifying and obtaining any necessary licenses or authorizations to utilize third-party IP in connection with the specification or otherwise."

-### ValueSets <a name="ValueSets"></a>

-#### Deduplication
-As a design principle, zibs contain distinct ValueSets for every concept even if the ValueSet's values/concepts are the same for multiple concepts.
-For the CBBs, these ValueSets are 'deduplicated' and reused where they are applicable.
-If ValueSets are similar but have different names, e.g. 'MedicationUseStopType' and 'MedicationAgreementStopType', naming is done at the author's discretion.

-#### Translation
-The zib export and Nictiz FHIR profiles contain Dutch naming for ValueSets because the source application ART-DECOR is not yet multilingual for terminology resources.
-The English translation of the ValueSets is available on the zib's wiki.
-Therefore, for consistency and clarity, every ValueSet in use by the CBBs is (manually) translated using the zib's English ValueSet name.
-All canonical references to the ValueSet should be adjusted accordingly.

-Practically, this means that the ValueSets elements `.id`, `.url`, `.name`, `.title` and `.description` and the file name are translated.
-These changes are not recorded in the changelog files.

 ##  ElementDefinition <a name="ElementDefinition"></a>
 Logical models and FHIR profiles are represented using [StructureDefinition resources](https://www.hl7.org/fhir/R4/structuredefinition.html).
 Every StructureDefinition has 1..* elements of the [ElementDefinition type](https://www.hl7.org/fhir/R4/elementdefinition.html#ElementDefinition).
 One element describes exactly one concept.
 Every zib and CBB concept is mapped and described by an ElementDefinition.